tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 The relationship between the different modules is depicted in {{figctrl}}.

-## State Data Organization

-The Network Management Datastore Architecture (NMDA) {{I-D.dsdt-nmda-guidelines}} addresses the "OpState" that was discussed in the IETF.
-As per NMDA guidelines for new models and models that are not concerned with the operational state of configuration information, this revision of the draft adopts the NMDA proposal for configuration and state data of this model.

 ~~~
   TE basic       +---------+        ^: import
   module         | ietf-te |        o: augment